AviatrixSystems/Docs/HowTos/FAQ.rst

 For example, if you have 100 instances in a VPC, the additional network cost introduced by Aviatrix is about 1% of your compute cost.
 Even when you scale to more VPCs, this cost ratio does not change.
 Designing a network that optimizes on network cost is not a good idea.
 On the other hand, Aviatrix solution provides you many benefits in operations.

 =========================      ===============   ====================
 **Type**                       **Unit Price**    **Annual Price**
 =========================      ===============   ====================
-Aviatrix Spoke attachment      $0.16/hour        $1401/year
 Aviatrix TGW attachment        $0.16/hour        $1401/year
 t3.xlarge                      $0.164/hour       $1436/year
 t3.2xlarge                     $0.3328/hour      $2915/year